ALIAKBARANSARI/Project2/README.md

 # Project2
 This is Sudoku Solver .
-  Write number in box accordingly leave other box untouched, press on solve button
+  Write number in box accordinglly leave other box untouched, press on solve button